 The couple's eye for design and attention to detail have led to television crews knocking on their door asking to use their home for commercials and shows.

-The home appeared in Suria channel's lifestyle show Girlfriends a few months ago and a commercial for mooncake brand Home's Favourite last year, which featured 17-year-old actress Eleanor Lee, daughter of television host Quan Yi Fong.
+The home appeared in Suria channel’s lifestyle show Girlfriends a few months ago and a commercial for mooncake brand Home’s Favourite last year, which featured Tay Ying, the 20-year-old (as of July 2016) daughter of Singaporean actress Hong Huifang.

 Ms Arfah says: "We like to come back to a nice and cosy home and we love to welcome others."